mybonk/mybonk-wiki/baby-rabbit-holes.md

   rsync allows to restart failed transfers - you just reissue the same command and it will pick up where it left off, whereas scp will start again from scratch.

-  rsync needs to be used over SSH to be secure.
+  rsync needs to be used over SSH to be secure:

   - Example 1: From local to local (instead of using `scp`):